adamgorm/msc-thesis-code/README.md

 ## Requirements

 We rely on Stan tuples and the interface between Stan tuples and R lists from cmdstanr.
-Therefore, the following relatively new versions of Stan and cmdstanr are needed to be able to run the code.
+Therefore, the following relatively new versions of CmdStan and cmdstanr are needed to be able to run the code.

-- Stan: v2.33 or later.
+- CmdStan: v2.33 or later.
 - cmdstanr: a version that includes pull request #860 (*e.g*., GitHub development version later than September 29, 2023).